 Expenses related to the purchase of investments are included in the cost of investments.
-Sales charges, if any, are deducted from gross proceeds and will be expressed in the capital gain/losses.
+Sales charges, if any, are deducted from gross proceeds

 2.2.
 Foreign Currency Translation

 Assets and liabilities in foreign currencies are translated into EUR at the rate of exchange as at the balance sheet date.
 All exchange differences are taken to the profit and loss account.
 Income and expenses in foreign currencies are translated at the exchange rate as per transaction date.